RyanY1994/LPCVC-2019/README.md

     Run tflite_test.py in ./data/coco/coco-ovic to test on 7991 images in ./data/coco/coco-ovic/val_ovic.

 ### Trained Models
-You can download our trained models (.ckpt and .tflite) through the [link](https://drive.google.com/open?id=1DSXwwqAxG003ja3-Lr_KAwjvh9LOKkN5)
+You can download our trained models (.ckpt and .tflite) through the [link](https://drive.google.com/open?id=1DSXwwqAxG003ja3-Lr_KAwjvh9LOKkN5).
+Note that the three models produce similar result on AP metric.